 Shall we get started?

-Heat 3 tbsp of butter in a large saucepan.
-Once hot, add the celery, butternut squash, cauliflower, garlic, onion powder, thyme, rosemary, salt and pepper and fry on a medium heat for 3 to 4 minutes.
+Step 1: Heat butter in a large saucepan.
+Once hot, add the celery, butternut squash, cauliflower, garlic, onion powder, thyme, rosemary, salt and pepper and fry on a medium heat.

-Add the chicken broth (I like to make my own chicken bone broth from leftover chicken bones) and simmer for about 10 - 15 minutes or until the butternut squash is soft.
+Step 2: Add the chicken broth (I like to make my own chicken bone broth from leftover chicken bones) and simmer until the butternut squash is soft.

 Top the soup with olive oil and optional cracked black pepper, fresh thyme and a swirl of cream (dairy heavy cream or coconut milk or even sour cream, whichever you prefer).

-Here are a few ideas how you can change up this soup recipe:
+Here are a few ideas how you can change up this soup:

 Roast the cauliflower and the butternut squash before adding to the soup.
 Roast the butternut for about 45 minutes on a parchment lined baking sheet at 200F and the cauliflower florets for about 25 minutes.
 This will intensify their taste.

 Add coconut milk into the soup.
 For an even creamier result, replace ¼ cup or 60ml of the chicken stock with unsweetened coconut milk or even coconut cream from a can.